 Items to Include with Your Article

-Each article should include a two or three sentence biographical statement, for example, "Joe Author has been a UNIX systems administrator for ten years.
-He keeps ducks and freshwater shrimp for a hobby and welcomes your comments sent to email@example.com."
-The bio can be serious or humorous.
+Each article should include a brief biographical statement, for example, "Joe Author has been a UNIX systems administrator for ten years.
+He keeps ducks and freshwater shrimp for a hobby and welcomes your comments sent to [email protected]" The bio can be serious or humorous.
 Please also include Twitter and/or Facebook handles so we can promote you.

-We also need your mailing address, which is not published, in order to send you an author contract, payment and a complimentary edition of Linux Journal.
+We also need your mailing address, which is not published, in order to send your payment.

 Some optional items that you may choose to include with your article are:

 - Be conversational.
 Directly address the reader.
 Use imperatives.